 Those addicted to Norco have often built up a tolerance for the drug and need to take more of it in order to experience the same sensations that they felt previously.

 As tolerance develops, so does the risk of overdose and full-fledged addiction.

 Norco Withdrawal Treatment

-As with any addiction, the timetable for treatment for a Norco addiction will vary according to the dosage and longevity of the problem.
+As with any addiction, the timetable for treatment for a Norco addiction will vary according to dosage and the longevity of the problem.
 Norco withdrawal has many unpleasant symptoms that can be quite intense, including:

 - Heavy sweating.